MileHacker Logo

 Self-Driving Considerations

-• A valid national driver's license is accepted for short stays.
+• A valid national driver'a driving license is valid for short stays.
 An International Driving Permit (IDP) is suggested for non-EU citizens.

 • Roads are generally well-maintained, especially the main coastal road (Route de Ceinture).
 Interior roads can be unpaved and rugged.